aitormagan/nd009t-capstone-starter/starter/README.md

 ### Justification

-It is important to note that the results obtained by the team of Pablo Rodriguez were achieved by using a dataset of 150k images (according to their paper) which can be processed in an assumable amount of time when using GPUs.
+The results obtained by the team of Pablo Rodriguez were achieved by using a dataset of 150k images (according to their paper) which can be processed in an assumable amount of time when using GPUs.
 However, when I tried to adapt my script to be run on GPUs, I found that Udacity has limited by ability to launch jobs where GPUs are available as can be seen on the following screeshot.

 ![error_gpu](images/error_launch_gpu.png)